Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Your front yard should function as more than just a passage from one point to another.

-The addition of a paved seating area shaded by an eye-catching sunshade not only creates a sheltered and warm location to while away the hours with neighbors and friends but also makes an attractive feature.
+The addition of a paved seating area shaded by an eye-catching sunshade creates a sheltered and warm location to spend hours away from neighbors and friends and makes an attractive feature.

-A decorative fretwork pattern in metal will create a more modern statement than colonial timber-slatted designs, which may be ornamented with flowering climbers.
+A decorative metal fretwork pattern will create a more modern statement than colonial timber-slatted designs, which may be ornamented with flowering climbers.

 There is a wide variety of stylish patio furniture available.